depression and anxiety

 Five Senses Meditation

 As a life coach, I love helping transform and change.
 I am guided by my clinical training as a psychotherapist, expertise in human relationships and my well-honed intuition.
 I especially enjoy working with people in major life transitions such career change, retirement, separation, or loss.
 If you would like to know more about how professional life coaching can benefit you, please reach out.
+Set-up a free consultation by clicking here.
 You can find all of my contact information on my website: www.curiositylifecoaching.com or at https://www.linkedin.com/in/carriecmead/.
-The consultation is always free, so you have nothing to lose and so much to gain.